 This one of the endangered species picture books containing hand-drawn portraits of 13 endangered species.
 The book takes us on a wild journey through the eyes of a young illustrator who has been fond of animals and protecting them since she was a toddler.

 Through her book, she shares her passion for the masters of camouflage, as she calls them, and other endangered species around the world.
 She intends to protect endangered species by raising awareness through her artistry.

-This coloring book contains black and white pages where you can color based on your unique style.
+This coloring book contains black and white pages that you can color based on your unique style.
 It also contains hand-colored pages of these animals, as she envisioned them.

 And, it’s not pictorial illustrations only she offers in this book.
 There are numerous facts about the species and the major threats facing each animal.
 All this comes from her in-depth research on the species.

-The animals featuring in this book include pangolin, tiger, hawksbill sea turtle, snow leopard, octopus, whale shark, orchid mantis, etc.
+The animals featured in this book include pangolin, tiger, hawksbill sea turtle, snow leopard, octopus, whale shark, orchid mantis, etc.

 See related: Endangered vs Threatened vs Extinct Species